Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Discussion

-\item \textbf{Transferable property improvement:} In many tasks, the training data are limited and unacquirable. \textit{Adversarial learning (GAN)} can be applied to increase the data differences in the training process and reduce data differences in the testing process, which improves the data diversity and the generalization ability of the model.
-Moreover, many transfer learning methods, such as \textit{one-shot learning, few-shot learning, and meta learning, }, can recognize the model and apply the knowledge and skills learned in previous tasks to novel tasks.
-This is effective for enhancing the transferability, reducing the network parameters, and promoting generalization.
+\item \textbf{Transferable property improvement:} In many tasks, the training data is limited and unobtainable. \textit{Adversarial learning} methods \cite{zhang2020autonomous} can be applied to increase the data differences in the training process and reduce data differences in the testing process, which improves the data diversity and the generalization ability of the model.
+Moreover, many transfer learning methods, such as \textit{few-shot learning, zero-shot learning, and meta learning} \cite{wang2020generalizing, wang2019survey, hospedales2020meta}, can recognize the new model and apply the knowledge and skills learned in previous tasks to novel tasks with few or even no training data.
+This is effective for enhancing the transferability, reducing network parameters, and promoting generalization.

-\item \textbf{Multi-modal and multi-task:} Current reinforcement learning-based navigation methods mainly focus on visual input only; however, by considering the information from multiple models, such as voice, text, and video, the agents can better understand the scenes and the performance in experiments will be more accurate and convincing.
-Moreover, it is proved that \textit{multi-task} reinforcement learning models, in which the agent is simultaneously trained with auxiliary and target tasks, improve the training efficiency.
-Therefore, \textit{multi-task} is also a development trend in navigation based on reinforcement learning. \end{itemize}
+\item \textbf{Multi-modal and multi-task:} Current reinforcement learning-based navigation methods mainly focus on visual input.
+However, by considering the information from multiple models, such as voice, text, and video, the agents can better understand the scenes and the performance in experiments will be more accurate and efficient.
+Moreover, it is proved that \textit{multi-task reinforcement learning} models \cite{zeng2021decentralized}, in which the agent is simultaneously trained with auxiliary and target tasks, improve the training efficiency.
+Therefore, \textit{multi-model and multi-task} are also development trends in navigation based on reinforcement learning.